Skip to main content

 Student organization provides valuable opportunities

-Not all students attended Market through an internship.
+Not all students got access to Market through an internship.
 More than half a dozen students traveled to High Point as part of the college’s WithIt student chapter to connect with other students and current industry professionals.
 WithIt (Women in the Home Furnishings Industry Today) is a professional organization that focuses on mentoring and professional development opportunities for women working in roles from textile design to supply chain and marketing.

 Their Student Mentoring Day included a panel discussion and roundtable sessions that provided real-world advice about the job search, adjusting to challenges in the supply chain and more.
 Afterwards, Withit mentors gave students a tour of the showrooms.